Hospital corpsman: United States Maritime Service hospital corpsmen

 During World War II, the United States Maritime Service created a Hospital Corps similar to the U.S. Navy's and sent pursers through this hospital corpsman training, to serve in a combined administrative and medical role on civilian tankers, freighters, and oilers.
 Prior to this, there were no competent trained personnel to perform first aid aboard these vessels.
 The purser-corpsman was trained in anatomy, physiology, pharmacy, clinical laboratory, hygiene and sanitation, emergency treatment, first aid, and nursing.
 They were taught how to administer injections, treat compound fractures, administer blood plasma, and suture wounds.

 The Maritime Service's Hospital Corps School was founded at the Sheepshead Bay Maritime Service Training Station on 7 December 1942.
 Surgeon S.S.
 Heilwell (R), United States Uniformed Public Health Service, was placed in charge of training.
-The course was taught over four months, with a 12-week period of didactic classroom experience and four weeks of practical experience at a Marine hospital.
+The course was taught over four months, with a 12-week period of didactic classroom experience and four weeks of practical experience at a Naval hospital.
 The original class of 331 students resulted in 239 graduates on 12 March 1943, but demand saw an increase in the class to 600 students, to cycle in 50 student classes starting on a weekly basis.
 Training stations were instructed to provide careful scrutiny by examining boards for all candidates.
 Pursers on sea duty started arriving at the station on 10 August 1943.
 By 1 January 1944, there were 600 purser-corpsmen at sea, with 1,324 graduates in the Maritime Service.
 Selection required an above average mark on the General Classification Test and interest in both administration and health care.